 What is the difference between freight and cargo?

-Freight generally refers to goods transported for commercial purposes, while cargo is a broader term that includes goods carried by any transport mode.
+Freight refers to goods transported commercially, while cargo is a broader term for goods carried by any transport mode.

 How do logistics systems support freight movement?

-Logistics systems coordinate transportation, storage, documentation, and tracking to ensure goods move efficiently.
+They coordinate transportation, storage, documentation, and tracking to ensure efficiency.

 Why is multimodal transport important?